Electorate of Hanover: Napoleonic era

 On 6 August 1806, the Holy Roman Empire was dissolved, thereby abolishing the function of prince-electors electing its emperors.
 After Prussia had turned against France in the War of the Fourth Coalition, it was defeated in the Battle of Jena-Auerstedt (11 November 1806), and France recaptured Hanover.

 Following the Treaty of Tilsit in 1807, the new Kingdom of Westphalia was founded, ruled by Napoléon's brother Jérôme Bonaparte, then including territories of the former Electorate of Hesse-Kassel, the ducal Brunswick-Lüneburgian principality of Brunswick-Wolfenbüttel and formerly Prussian territories.
 In early 1810 Hanover proper and Bremen-Verden but not Saxe-Lauenburg were also annexed by Westphalia.
 In an attempt to assert the Continental System, the French Empire annexed in late 1810 all of the continental North Sea coast (as far as Denmark) and the areas along the sections of the rivers navigable for seagoing vessels, including Bremen-Verden and Saxe-Lauenburg and some adjacent territories of Hanover proper.

-The government of George III did not recognise the French annexation, however, and was at war continuously with France for the entire period, and Hanoverian ministers continued to operate out of London.
+The government of George III did not recognize the French annexation, however, and was at war continuously with France for the entire period.
+Hanoverian ministers continued to operate out of London.
 The Privy Council of Hanover maintained its own separate diplomatic service, which maintained links with countries such as Austria and Prussia.
 The Hanoverian Army was dissolved, but many of the officers and soldiers went to England, where they formed the King's German Legion.
 That was the only German army to fight continually throughout the Napoleonic Wars against the French.

 French control lasted until November 1813, when the territory was overrun by Allied troops after the Battle of Leipzig spelled the definitive end to the Napoleonic client state of Westphalia, as well as the entire Confederation of the Rhine, and the rule of the House of Hanover was restored.
 The former electorate became the Kingdom of Hanover, which was confirmed at the Congress of Vienna in 1814.